etendosoftware/docs/docs/developer-guide/etendo-classic/how-to-guides/How_to_create_a_Window.md

 ![](../../../assets/developer-guide/etendo-classic/how-to-guides/How_to_Create_a_Window_2.png)

-Main fields of this window are (for more information see the  AD_Tab  table description):
+Main fields of this window are:

   * *Name*: defines the name that Etendo uses to recognize this tab.
   * *Description*: gives a small description of the table.